 Given below are few simplest ways to clean them:

-1. This method is for the cleaning of not so tough blocks.
-All you need to do is, open the showerhead and then first clean it with a dry cloth in order to remove all the dry contents.
+1. This method is for the cleaning of not-so-tough blocks.
+All you need to do is, open the showerhead and then first clean it with a dry cloth to remove all the dry contents.
 Then place it under a heavy and constant flow of water so that the rest of the deposits move due to the pressure.
 If necessary, this can be done by dismantling the shower entirely.